fpgadeveloper/ethernet96/PetaLinux/README.md

 The PetaLinux directory contains a `build-petalinux` shell script which can be run in Linux to automatically generate a PetaLinux project for each of the generated/exported Vivado projects in the Vivado directory.

-When executed, the build script searches the Vivado directory for all projects containing `*.sdk` sub-directories.
+When executed, the build script searches the Vivado directory for all projects containing `*.xsa` files (exported Vivado project files).
-This locates all projects that have been exported to SDK.
 Then for every exported project, the script does the following:

 1. Verifies that the `.xsa` and the `.bit` files exist.